ant-media/ant-media-documentation/docs/guides/publish-live-stream/simulcasting.md

 1. Login to your [Twitch](https://www.twitch.tv/) account.

-2. Navigate to profile icon on the top right and go to **Creator Dashboard**
+2. Navigate to the profile icon on the top right and go to **Creator Dashboard**

 ![](@site/static/img/publish-live-stream/simulcasting/twitch-account.png)